James K. Polk: Course of the war

 After the initial skirmishes, Taylor and much of his army marched away from the river to secure the supply line, leaving a makeshift base, Fort Texas.
 On the way back to the Rio Grande, Mexican forces under General Mariano Arista attempted to block Taylor's way as other troops laid siege to Fort Texas, forcing the U.S. Army general to the attack if he hoped to relieve the fort.
 In the Battle of Palo Alto, the first major engagement of the war, Taylor's troops forced Arista's from the field, suffering only four dead to hundreds for the Mexicans.
 The next day, Taylor led the army to victory in the Battle of Resaca de la Palma, putting the Mexican Army to rout.
-The early successes boosted support for the war, which despite the lopsided votes in Congress had deeply divided the nation.
-Many Northern Whigs opposed the war, as did others; they felt Polk had used patriotism to manipulate the nation into fighting a war the goal of which was to give slavery room to expand.
+The early successes boosted support for the war, which despite the lopsided votes in Congress, had deeply divided the nation.
+Many Northern Whigs opposed the war, as did others; they felt Polk had used patriotism to manipulate the nation into fighting a war, the goal of which was to give slavery room to expand.

-Polk distrusted the two senior officers, Major General Winfield Scott and Taylor, as both were Whigs, and would have replaced them with Democrats, but felt Congress would not approve it.
+Polk distrusted the two senior officers, Major General Winfield Scott and Taylor, as both were Whigs.
+Polk would have replaced them with Democrats, but felt Congress would not approve it.
 He offered Scott the position of top commander in the war, which the general accepted.
 Polk and Scott already knew and disliked each other: the President made the appointment despite the fact that Scott had sought his party's presidential nomination for the 1840 election.
 Polk came to believe that Scott was too slow in getting himself and his army away from Washington and to the Rio Grande, and was outraged to learn Scott was using his influence in Congress to defeat the administration's plan to expand the number of generals.
 The news of Taylor's victory at Resaca de la Palma arrived then, and Polk decided to have Taylor take command in the field, and Scott to remain in Washington.
 Polk also ordered Commodore Conner to allow Antonio López de Santa Anna to return to Mexico from his exile in Havana, thinking that he would negotiate a treaty ceding territory to the U.S. for a price.
 Polk sent representatives to Cuba for talks with Santa Anna.